Strasserism: Gregor Strasser

 Gregor Strasser (1892–1934) began his ultranationalist political career after serving in World War I. Along with his brother Otto, he joined the Freikorps and participated in crushing the Bavarian Soviet Republic in 1919.
 He then took part in the right-wing Kapp Putsch in 1920 and formed his own völkischer Wehrverband ("popular defense union"), which he later merged into the Nazi Party in 1921.
 Initially a loyal supporter of Hitler, Strasser participated in the Beer Hall Putsch and held high-level offices in the Nazi Party.

-In the mid-1920s, Strasser, as the leader of the northern German party organization, formed an internal bloc known as the Arbeitsgemeinschaft Nord-West (Working Community Northwest).
-This group advocated for radical economic policies, most notably supporting the expropriation of the estates of the former royalty and aristocracy.
-Seeking to elaborate a more detailed party program to assert its own direction within the party, they drafted the so-called "Strasser Program" of 1925 and 1926.
-While Gregor was the political face of this program, its detailed economic and ideological formulations are believed by historians to have been heavily influenced, if not primarily drafted, by his brother Otto.
+In the mid-1920s, Strasser, as the leader of the northern German party organization, formed an bloc known as the Arbeitsgemeinschaft Nord-West (Working Community Northwest).
+This group advocated for radical economic policies, including supporting the expropriation of the estates of the former royalty and aristocracy.
+In order to elaborate a more detailed party program to assert its own direction within the party, they drafted the so-called "Strasser Program" of 1925 and 1926.
+While Gregor was the political face of this program, its economic and ideological formulations are believed by historians to have been heavily influenced, if not primarily drafted, by his brother Otto.
 The program called for the nationalization of key industries with a profit-sharing model (workers receiving 10% of shares), the breakup of large agricultural estates and their redistribution as hereditary fiefs (Erblehen), and the establishment of a corporatist chamber system to replace the parliamentary republic.
 On foreign policy, it advocated for a "Greater German Reich" including Austria and the creation of a Central African colonial empire, as well as a "United States of Europe."
-It also contained a detailed section on the "Jewish Question," which called for the expulsion of Jewish immigrants and the stripping of citizenship from all German Jews, who were to be reclassified as foreigners ("Palestinians") under a system of legal segregation.
+It also contained a detailed section on the "Jewish Question," which called for the expulsion of Jewish immigrants and the stripping of citizenship from all German Jews, who were to be reclassified as foreigners ("Palestinians").